 Children who are picky (or who want to eat even though they aren’t hungry):

-- will go long periods without food in order to get their preference;
+- They may go long periods without food in order to get their preference.

-- and can turn down an entire meal, but come back asking for a snack pack 30 minutes later.
+- Picky children turn down an entire meal, but come back asking for A Snack Pack 30 minutes later.

-4 Times It’s Okay For Your Child To Go Hungry
+5 Times It’s Okay for Your Child To Go Hungry

 I offer my kids 3 square meals and 2 snacks a day.
 Fruits, vegetables, fats, meat, treats and anything in between.
 This is not about being dictatorial, it’s about being wise and setting boundaries.

-If you consistently offer your children filling and nutritious food (and even sometimes not nutritious), yet they refuse to eat it… it’s okay to let them feel hunger.
-The consequence of refusing a meal is an empty stomach.
-Cause and effect.
-As long as you are not serving them food they’re allergic to, if they refuse to eat simply because they don’t want it, that’s not your problem.
+If you consistently offer your children filling and nutritious food , yet they refuse to eat it… it’s okay to let them feel hunger.

 I tell my kids, “If you didn’t buy it or cook it you can’t complain.“